yash30201/CompetitiveProgramming/README.md

 ### Single Source Shortest Path: [Dijkstra](./CodeSnippets/Graphs/Djkstra.cpp)

 Main theorem: After any vertex `v` becomes marked, the current distance to it `d[v]` is the shortest and will not longer change.
+This algorithm doesn't works if there's negative edge in the graph.

 Time complexity analysis: